top of page

 • guiding them through a neutral decision-making process that translates medical jargon into understandable concepts and identifies how their treatment options may affect their mental health and lifestyle

-• providing resources that can help make decisions, transitions (and life!) easier
+• providing resources that can help make decisions, transitions, and life easier

 • helping them prepare for important meetings with their provider by clarifying their health goals, life values, and which questions they should be asking